CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 ![](img/AO1.png)

 PART IV: Object Transformation
 To transform an object, we can size it up, move it and rotate it.
 All those all defined using matrix multiplication.
 After the transformation, we need to transform both the ray position and direction to the object coordinate.
-So we get the following result:
+So we get the following results:
 ![](img/transform1.png)
 ![](img/transform2.png)
 ![](img/transform3.png)
+The images here has the lighting effects, but have no ambient occlusion and soft shadows.
+I have tried to apply those to them but failed.
+Because the ambient occlusion and soft shadows need to specify fixed position of objects without movement, which is not possible for transformation, so I split them as separate demonstration here.